letsjump/Yii-AutoActiveForm/README.md

 # AutoActiveForm

-In a web full of complex html form templates, this extension provides a faster way to draw fields in Yii Framework 1.1.
+In a web full of *complex html form templates*, this extension provides a **faster way to draw fields** in Yii Framework 1.1.
 It also has an *Access control system* to give read / write access to every field according *Yii RBAC access rules*.

 ## Simple example